Suzuki Logo

 Suzuki Emblem

-From the very beginning, the corporate logo of the automotive company was based on its name.
-Moreover, the designers also used the “S” for the icon, having originally played it in the form of a powerful, swift, and formidable bird.
+From the very beginning, the brand logo of the automobile company was based on its name.
+Moreover, the designers also used the letter “S” for the pictogram, initially depicting it in the form of a powerful, impetuous, and formidable bird.

 Suzuki Symbol

-The corporate palette is simple and includes a limited number of colors.
-In the first version, the logo is black and white, in the second – red and blue.
+The brand palette is simple and includes a limited number of colors.
+In the first variant, the logo is black and white; in the second variant, it is red and blue.

 Suzuki color codes